moudemans/GFuzz/fuzz/src/main/java/edu/berkeley/cs/jqf/fuzz/gdbFuzz/examples/P9GConstraint/readme.md

 	exclude_relationships :=  Excluded relationships to keep because they are maintained (linked) )

-	prev_item_relationships := all relationships with the previous item (used at the end)

-	study_relationships := all relationships in this study

-	relationships_to_maintain := study_relationships and -(exclude_relationships) - value_node
+	prev_item_relationships     := all relationships with the previous item (used at the end) prev_item_relationships         := all relationships in this study connected with the previous_item relationships_to_maintain   := prev_item_relationships and -(exclude_relationships) - value_node

-	value_relationship_name := relationship name where the target node corresponds with the function parameter
+	value_relationship_name     := relationship name where the target/endpoint node corresponds with the function parameter 'value_node'

+	for relationship_name in relationships_to_maintain:
-	for relationship_name, type in relationships to maintain: if previous_item is specific instance:
+		if previous_item is specific instance (StudySelectionMetadata):
-			previous_connected_nodes := all previously connected nodes with the current relationship name connected nodes:= latest assigned version of previously assigned nodes
+			prev_connected_nodes := all previously connected nodes with the current relationship name connected_nodes      := latest assigned version of previously assigned nodes
 		else:
 			connected_nodes := function_2(previous_item, relationship_name, value_node True, False)

 		for cn in connected_nodes:
-			add relationship new_item+relationship_name
+			add relationship [new_item -- relationship_name --> cn]

-	#Check cardinality new_item, old_item
+	# Check cardinality new_item, old_item for all previous relationships
 	getattr(previous_item, prev_item_relationships) = single
 	getattr(new_item, prev_item_relationships) = single